 Luckily, California is fairly even-tempered in relation to the weather.
 However, with the current changes in climate, the weather can become wildly unpredictable.
 If you were injured on someone else’s property due to bad weather, the property owner may be held liable for your damages.

-For any premises liability case, contact the personal injury lawyers at West Coast Trial Lawyers for a free consultation.
+Our experienced Los Angeles premises liability attorneys at West Coast Trial Lawyers are available 24/7 to offer legal assistance.
 We are always here to answer any questions you may have about premises liability accidents and damages you may be entitled to.

 There are more than one million people in the United States that suffer from a slip and fall injury every year, and more than 17,000 people die annually from slip and fall complications.
 In a premises liability case, it is the duty of the property owner to provide a safe space for those who enter the area.